Two software engineers. Same role, same experience level, same performance rating. A $25,000 salary gap between them.

 Step 1: Collect detailed compensation data

 Your compensation analysts and HRIS team must gather complete records, including base pay, bonuses, equity, and benefits.
 Create standardized templates to track job levels, titles, locations, departments, and hire dates.
 Include critical context like performance data, experience, education, and certifications.
 Run data validation checks to ensure accuracy before analysis begins.
+One commonly overlooked input: hire date relative to salary band updates.
+Employees hired before a band revision often get anchored to outdated ranges, and never catch up.

 Step 2: Run regular compensation audits